I would wager a guess that the most used word in a child’s vocabulary is “mom”.

-- I got away from it all.
+4. Get away from it all.

-Thankfully, I’ve gotten pretty good at seeing when I need a breather long before it becomes essential.
+Over the years, I’ve gotten pretty good at seeing when I need a breather long before it becomes essential.
 I have used these measures many times because they work well for me.
 It’s important to have some go-to techniques that help you destress whenever you need them.

-- I made time to work on me.
+4. Make time to work on you.

 I live in what is considered a bustling suburb of Chicago and I’m telling you, life here can be hectic.
 Our personal lives are also very busy with work and school and church life.

 Too many times I have ramped up the stress in our lives because I was constantly trying to keep up.
 We despised the busyness and lived for the summers when life was much more calm and relaxed.

 Eventually I came to realize, if I was always living for the times when life was slower, I would never enjoy the times that weren’t.
 And that was nine months out of the year.